microsoft/mu_feature_mm_supv/SeaPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 As illustrated above, to accomplish this, the SEA core will perform the following steps:

-1. Validate the inputted digest list for the MMI entries and Supervisor core.
+1. Validate the provided digest list for the MMI entries and Supervisor core.
 1. Confirm that the MM Entry code is inside MMRAM.
 1. Validate the AUX file (ensure it is present, inside MMRAM, and has a valid header signature).
 1. Validate the KEY symbols from the AUX file.